Skip to Content

 Irrevocable Trusts are different.
 By its namesake, the term irrevocable means that there is some aspect of the trust that the Grantor cannot change.
 Perhaps it is a limitation on accessing the income or principal of the trust by the Grantor directly whenever they desire.

-A Dynasty Trust is a trust which continues for approximately 100 years or longer and provides payments to future generations without any additional estate or generation-skipping transfer taxes.
+A Dynasty Trust is a trust that continues for approximately 100 years or longer and provides payments to future generations without any additional estate or generation-skipping transfer taxes.

 Virginia's Special Needs Trusts